FourthMoment/fourth-moment-docs/Writerside/topics/Tutorial.md

 In this section, we'll go through the end-to-end steps of how to use the risk model engine to generate risk models for an example dataset.
 The risk model engine is an executable file with a number of configurable parameters.
-These parameters are set in a configuration file (TOML-formatted) whose path is then passed to the executable file.
+These parameters are set in a configuration file (TOML format) whose path is then passed to the executable file.

 ### Input datasets

-For our factor exposure dataset, we'll use a Parquet file (one of the two currently supported formats) of data for 25 large-cap tech stocks and 25 large-cap industrial stocks for the year 2023.
+For our factor exposure dataset, we'll use a Parquet file of data for 25 large-cap tech stocks and 25 large-cap industrial stocks for the year 2023.
 There are two Z-scored style factors and two industry factors.
-We'll include everything in the estimation universe by setting the column to all 1's.
+We'll include everything in the estimation universe by setting the `est_univ` column to all 1's.
 We'll use the inverse square root of the market cap as the GLS regression weight column.
 Here's a sample of it:

 ```Generic